rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 <p style="text-indent: 40px">
 The second video up here by Paul Lorenz is also fantastic.
-He explains how to transfer weight when skiing which is something that is super important.
+He explains how to transfer weight when skiing which is something that is very very important (Yes, skiing is nothing but weight transfer!).
 Long story short, we transfer weight before making a turn, not at the moment of turning.
 If we transfer weight suddenly when we turn, we are going to skidding and then finally rotate.
 </p>